Architecture is a science of buildings.

 We went to Istanbul, the heart of Turkey, where the grand Hagia Sophia is located.

-We visited the noble place, and I was surprised and couldn’t get my eyes off from place’s interior.
+We visited the noble place, and I was surprised and couldn’t get my eyes off the interior.

-It was so attractive and pleasing that I decided to capture each corner of it on my camera.
+It was so attractive and pleasing that I captured each corner on my camera.

 Its large central dome was so eye-catching.

-The marble-slab and stained glass were lined while the charming chandelles were making the scene royalistic.
+The marble slab and stained glass were lined, while the charming chandelles made the scene royalistic.

-I captured the interior of the site with Rokinon 14mm f/2.8, the best Nikon lens for interior photography.
+I captured the site’s interior with Rokinon 14mm f/2.8, the best Nikon lens for interior photography.

 My photos turned out magical.